Sit-up stand-ups for Abs, Core and Explosive Power.

 If you are working out with a partner, have them anchor your feet down with their knees while holding onto your calves.
 Watch out for a head butt on your way up!!

 It is also helpful for your partner to offer you a hand to help pull you up if you cannot generate enough force on your own to reach the standing position.

-This is not an easy exercise my any measure so not be discouraged if you cannot complete the sit-up stand-up right away.
+This is not an easy exercise by any measure so don’t be discouraged if you cannot complete the sit-up stand-up right away.

 Just have fun with the Sit-Up Stand-Up and keep practicing!